shrfh/JS-Project/README.md

 }
 ```

-Save Image.
-Need to use canvas to download image with filters.
-canvas.getContext return a drawing context on the canvas
+Our last step is to add a function that will enable us to save our edited image.
+Here we shall use `canvas` to download our image.

 ```
 const saveImage = () => {